 Because the GDO is on the green network, all interactions between it and resources on the yellow network must be initiated from within the yellow network.
 Data transfers involving LC systems must therefore originate on the LC system.

-The following table shows some of the key directories in each GDO zone:
+The following table shows some of the key directories in each GDO VM:

 |/export/ftp/pub||ZFS area visible to anonymous FTP users.
 This is where the majority of a project's data will reside.|

-Projects will be able to install project-specific software in the /usr/apps directory, which will be visible from all of a project's zones.
+Projects will be able to install project-specific software in the /usr/apps directory.
 Note that software that provides connection or data transfer services must first be approved by the GDO project leader.
 Client software does not require approval but may require modifications to the GDO firewall if communication is done on a non-standard port.

-There are three major data paths involving the GDO, each of which involves moving data both to and from the GDO: (1) LC production hosts on the yellow network, including Yana, Atlas, and Zeus, (2) project hosts on LLNL's unrestricted network, and (3) offsite collaborator hosts.
+There are three major data paths involving the GDO, each of which involves moving data both to and from the GDO: (1) LC production hosts on the OCF network, including oslic and rzslic (2) project hosts on LLNL's unrestricted network, and (3) offsite collaborator hosts.

 The GDO is on its own segment of the green network—a direct offshoot from the Lab's ESNet router.
 This is a 10 Gb/s network connection.
 The GDO also has access to ESNet's circuit-oriented Science Data Network (SDN) for massive dataset transfers to or from other ESNet sites.